Grigorij-Dudnik/Clean-Coder-Docs/src/content/docs/quick_start/manager.md

 ## Describe your project

 Now it's time to write a description of your project.
-In the project directory open .clean_coder/project_description.txt (.clean_doder catalog with all needed files inside will be created automatically after first run of application).
+In the project directory, open .clean_coder/project_description.txt (start Clean Coder for a few seconds and then close to create the .clean_coder directory).
 Describe your project here and save.

 <div style="background-color: #e6f4ea; border-radius: 15px; padding: 25px; margin: 20px 0;">
 <strong>🔥 Tips for a Good Project Description:</strong>